fitzsimonsjl/fitzsimonsjl.com/content/blog/welcoming-the-end-of-the-webkit-era.md

 By allowing non-WebKit browsers, Google and Mozilla can:

 - use same engine as desktop (Blink, and Gecko respectively).
 There would no longer be a need for specific iOS WebKit target releases when you can re-use some of the code base that you've been working on for so long.
-- Related to the point above, this all works towards speeding up development for getting a non-WebKit browser into the App Store should Apple actually go through with dropping the requirement.
+- related to the point above, this all works towards speeding up development for getting a non-WebKit browser into the App Store should Apple actually go through with dropping the requirement.
 [Both Google and Mozilla have already started work on it](https://www.theregister.com/2023/02/07/mozilla_google_apple_webkit/).
 - release patches for vulnerabilities quicker -  there is no need to wait on Apple to update the underlying WebKit engine before a fix can be pushed.

 **Everyone gets a faster browser**